-Hanwha Techwin to Build Aircraft Engine Parts Factory in Vietnam
+Hanwha Aerospace to Build Aircraft Engine Parts Factory in Vietnam

-[June 30, 2017] Hanwha Techwin announced it will expand its aircraft engine parts production capacity by building a new plant in Vietnam.
+Hanwha Aerospace announced it will expand its aircraft engine parts production capacity by building a new plant in Vietnam.

 At 60,000㎡, the new factory is roughly eight times the size of a regular soccer field.
 It will be built on approximately 100,000 square meters of land near Hanoi, Vietnam.
 Construction of the plant is expected to start in August this year so that operations can begin at the second half of 2018.